mmmmimic/diffConvNet/README.md

-# diffConv
-Official Implementation of diffConv: Analyzing Irregular Point Clouds with an Irregular View
+# diffConv: Analyzing Irregular Point Clouds with an Irregular View [ECCV'22]